matthewleechen/matthewleechen/README.md

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

-- **Economic Liberalization and Nationalism in Late Colonial Indonesia**
+- **Economic Liberalization and Labor Coercion in Late Colonial Indonesia**

 - **The Dutch Opinion on Colonialism: The Dutch East Indies, 1800-1949** (with Melissa Dell and Leander Heldring)